DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Doru spent nearly three months at Castle Ravenloft, during which Strahd repeatedly forced him to drink the blood of his former companions.
 Two weeks ago, Strahd commanded Doru to return to the church and his father.
 * Doru can’t disobey Strahd’s direct orders, and can feel his presence at all times.
 His vampiric bloodthirst is a constant distraction, and it’s difficult to control his predatory urges and instincts.
 When he first returned to the church, he was almost grateful that his father had locked him in the undercroft, where he couldn’t do any harm.
 * Doru doesn’t know if his soul or body can be saved, but he’s kept his father’s holy symbol to remind him of his faith and family, and to steel his will against the addictions of his new form.
 If not for that, he suspects that he would have lost control days or even weeks ago.
 (Doru doesn’t know why Strahd allowed him to keep it, but suspects that Strahd viewed it as a form of ironic amusement.)

+If the players ask about his argument with "Alanik," Doru admits, shamefacedly, that he forced Van Richten to accompany his rebels to the castle, threatening to march on Castle Ravenloft with or without Van Richten's help.
+(An enraged Van Richten ripped out the preface of Doru's copy of *Van Richten's Guide to Vampires*—which Doru bought from a Vistani caravan ten years prior—in order to make a point.
+"He warned me that faith and books meant nothing in the face of true evil," Doru murmurs.
+"I should have listened."
+Doru isn't sure what happened to the rest of the book.)

 As the conversation continues, Doru might ask the players: